-Ted is a partner with over 20 years’ experience who heads Wiggin’s Brussels office.
-He is a recognised expert in international and European copyright law assisting clients on issues related to policy, litigation, compliance and commercial matters.
-He is also experienced in managing campaigns to influence regulation as well as helping organisations and companies navigate the legislative and regulatory environment at the international, EU and Member State levels.
+Ted is a partner with over 25 years’ experience who heads Wiggin’s Brussels office.
+He is a recognised expert in international and European copyright law assisting clients on issues related to policy, litigation, compliance and commercial transactions.
+Current projects include managing a multi-jurisdictional litigation project for the publishing sector, Brexit scenario planning for companies in the audiovisual sector and advising clients on several audiovisual media service- and copyright- related aspects of the EU’s Digital Single Market initiative.
+Ted is experienced in managing campaigns to influence regulation as well as helping organisations and companies navigate the legislative and regulatory environment at the international, EU and Member State levels.

-Ted is admitted to the bar of Massachusetts, a registered European lawyer at the Brussels Bar and a solicitor in England and Wales.
+Ted is admitted to the bar of Massachusetts, the Brussels Bar and a solicitor in England and Wales.

 - Advising several clients including an international media company, a major trade association and an independent producer/distributor on a range of issues related to copyright reform in the EU and the UK.